daviskoh/codestars/prework.md

 What does it mean to pass-by-reference?

+This means passing around the memory address.
+This is in constrast to passing by copy which is passing around the value itself.

 What is the difference between the stack and the heap?
 How does C use these data structures to perform memory management?
 You should explain, step-by- step, the process and key functions used in C to accomplish this.

+TODO: unanswered

 ##Objective-C